Commission on Handbook

 The voting members are appointed by the President of the Synod from nominees provided by district boards of directors and selected as candidates by the Council of Presidents.
 The President’s appointees are ratified by a majority vote of the Council of Presidents.

-The current voting members of the commission are: Heidi Abegg; David K. Hawk; Richard T. Nuffer; Dale L. Sattgast; Marvin L. Temme; David W. Totsky; and Gordon D. Tresch (chairman).
-The non-voting members are Raymond L. Hartwig; Ronald P. Schultz; and George J. Gude.
+The current voting members of the commission are: Heidi Abegg; David K. Hawk; Richard T. Nuffer; Dale L. Sattgast; and David W. Totsky.
+The non-voting members are John W. Sias; Ronald P. Schultz; and George J. Gude.

 What We Do